 SwannEye HD software is a free desktop program that enables you to monitor your wireless network cameras, like the Swan 460.
 The program allows you to schedule recordings, configure your camera, set the alarm when any motion is detected, and to change settings on each Security camera on the multi-screen display.
 There is also a Swan Mobile app for changing settings but I found it was crashing the camera.
 Hopefully, an update will be out soon for the Swan Android app.

 The swan wi-fi security camera has been an ok security camera.
 The main issue I have is the beam angle.
 It’s just not wide enough.

-Sure for a hallway or monitoring a driveway it would work well.
-But to monitor a whole backyard it just not wide-angled enough.
+Sure for a hallway or monitoring a driveway, it would work well.
+But to monitor a whole backyard is just not wide-angled enough.
 Very little information on the beam angle for this camera.

-As for drop-outs, it’s all fixed.
-Not sure if it was an updated firmware or software-related.
+As for dropouts, it’s all fixed.
+Not sure if it was updated firmware or software-related.

 Eufycam 2C is a great security system.
 It is a shame that all the work above was for nothing as it has now replaced it.
 But I will leave the instructions here if someone needs it.